electron/electron/docs/api/native-image.md

 console.log(appIcon, win)
 ```

-Or read the image from the clipboard which returns a `NativeImage`:
+Or read the image from the clipboard, which returns a `NativeImage`:

 ```javascript
 const { clipboard, Tray } = require('electron')